 Doctors of Osteopathic Medicine, or DOs, look beyond your symptoms to understand how lifestyle and environmental factors affect your well-being.
 They listen and partner with you to help you get healthy and stay well.

-According to Dr. Caudle, parents should be actively involved in all facets of their child’s life, including their online communications.
 “Understanding what’s going on with your child is the key to the prevention of bullying,” says Dr. Caudle.
-Parents who are proactively involved with their children’s interactions online are subsequently able to monitor these interactions more closely.
+Parents who are proactively involved with their children’s interactions online are subsequently able to monitor these interactions more closely, she adds.

 Dr. Caudle also notes that one must not forget about the bullies themselves.
 Often, bullying is a cry for help and can usually be traced to a time when the bully was victimized.
 Creating a safe environment where a child can feel comfortable talking about being bullied can help put a stop to bullying before it ever starts.